gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### setpassphrase
-This method helps the GUI build to take input of the passphrase.
+This method helps the GUI build to take input of the passphrase and generate `userpass`.
+This is the second API to run in BarterDEX.

 Sample File Content:
 ```shell